suse-edge/edge-image-builder/docs/building-images.md

     to generate the value for this field).
   * `sshKeys` - Optional; List of public SSH keys to configure for the user.
   * `primaryGroup` - Optional; If specified, the user will be configured with this as the primary group.
 The group must already exist, either as a default group or one defined in the `groups` field.
-May not be specified if the user is "root".
   * `secondaryGroups` - Optional; If specified, the user will be configured as part of each listed group.
 The groups must already exist, either as default groups or as ones defined in the `groups` field.
 * `systemd` - Optional; Defines lists of services to enable/disable.
 Either or both of `enable` and `disable` may